Creatine has quickly become a popular and trendy supplement that seems to promise a long list of benefits. And it’s not just for bodybuilders!

 - Aging adults

 There are currently no dietary reference intakes for creatine since creatine is not considered to be an essential amino acid.
 However, some people may have genetic changes that impair the production of creatine and may require more supplementation.

 Vegans and vegetarians may have lower intramuscular creatine stores due to not eating meat and may also benefit from supplementation.
 Larger athletes engaged in intense training may need to consume five to 10 grams of creatine per day to maintain optimal whole body creatine stores.

 4 Tips To Help You Benefit From Creatine

 Along with boosting your creatine intake, there are a few tips you can try to maximize your body’s absorption of creatine.

-If you’re taking a supplement, you’ll want to ensure that your recommendations are from a qualified healthcare professional or registered dietitian.
+If you’re taking a supplement, you’ll want to ensure that your recommendations are from a qualified healthcare professional, including a highly qualified nutritionist.
 The guidelines discussed here are considered general findings from research and more personalization may be needed.

 Tip 1: Focus on Creatine-Rich Meats